revdotcom/revai-java-sdk/README.md

 You can submit any custom vocabularies independently through the CustomVocabulariesClient.
 Once the custom vocabulary has been submitted and processed, it is ready to be used in any streaming job.

-Below you can see an example of how to create, submit, check on the status and view the other associated information of your custom vocabulary.
+Below you can see an example of how to create, submit, delete, check on the status and view the other associated information of your custom vocabulary.

 ```
 // Initialize your client with your rev.ai access token